dieselpoint/norm/README.md

 #Norm

 A simpler way to access a database.
-Norm stands for "Not Object-Relational Mapping", although it kind of is.
+Norm stands for "Not Object-Relational Mapping", although it kind-of is.

 ###Overview